 Are Firecracker plants poisonous?

-These non-native plants aren’t actually poisonous.
+Firecracker plants aren’t poisonous.
 Regardless, we still suggest keeping them out of reach from kids and pets.